Raul Talmar

 Raul Talmar (born 6 January 1959 in Tallinn) is an Estonian choral conductor.

-He has graduated from 22th High School in Tallinn and in 1977 Tallinn State Conservatory.
+He graduated from the 22nd High School in Tallinn in 1977 and Tallinn State Conservatory.

-Since 2008, he is teaching choir conducting at Tallinn University.
+Since 2008, he teaches choir conducting at Tallinn University.
 He is also the chairman of the Board of Estonian Song and Dance Festival.
 He has been the chairman of Estonian Choral Association.

 He has conducted the Estonian Song Festival on numerous occasions.

-In 2012, he was awarded with Order of the White Star, V class.
+In 2012, he was awarded the Order of the White Star, V class.